dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 transparent for the ordinary Drupal developer that he could still develop his projects without knowing how Docker networking works.

-As you may know by default when you link multiple containers together they don't share the network interface with each other.
+As you may know by default when you link multiple Docker containers together they don't share the network interface with each other.
+It means that every containerized service in your stack lives in a different network.

 We installed this tool called socat to PHP image as well, which allows you to relay network traffic between two independent channels.
 So basically what I